 Number of governments providing carbon removal deployment support

-Government support for deployment of carbon removal technologies is important because carbon removal technologies are costly, and opportunities for direct revenue are limited since carbon removal is ultimately a public good.
+Government support for deployment of carbon removal technologies is important because carbon removal technologies are costly, and opportunities for direct revenue are limited since carbon removal is largely a public good.

 Deployment support can come through a variety of channels, such as investment or production tax credits, loans, grants, tax-advantaged financing structures, government procurement of products made with captured CO2, or direct government procurement of carbon removal, among others.